Horace Davis: Business career

+Congress

+He presided over the Produce Exchange of San Francisco from 1867 to 1877 until he was elected as a Republican to the United States House of Representatives of the Forty-fifth and Forty-sixth Congresses (March 4, 1877 - March 3, 1881), where on June 8, 1878, he spoke in support of a bill to restrict Chinese immigration.
+He was an unsuccessful candidate for reelection in 1880 to the Forty-seventh Congress.

+Later career

-After his retirement from the Produce Exchange of San Francisco he presided over both the San Francisco Chamber of Commerce 1883-1884 and the Savings and Loan Society 1885 and served as a member of the Republican National Committee 1880-1888.
+After his retirement from the Produce Exchange of San Francisco he presided over both the San Francisco Chamber of Commerce 1883–1884 and the Savings and Loan Society 1885 and served as a member of the Republican National Committee 1880–1888.

 In February, 1888 he was elected president of the University of California, but resigned in April, 1890.
-He was named president of the board of trustees of Stanford University by its original founder and served in this capacity from 1885-1916 where he effected its consolidation with the Wilmerding and Lux schools.
-He served as president of the University of California 1887-1890.
+He was named president of the board of trustees of Stanford University by its original founder and served in this capacity from 1885 to 1916 where he effected its consolidation with the Wilmerding and Lux schools.

+He served as president of the University of California from 1887 to 1890.

+Davis ran for Mayor of San Francisco in 1899, but lost to incumbent James D. Phelan.

+Personal life

 Married twice and a devout Unitarian, he contributed greatly to Starr King School for the Ministry, (formerly the Pacific Unitarian School for the Ministry).
 He was an active student of history and literature, his most noted work being an essay entitled American Constitutions.

+Death and burial

-He died after an appendicitis operation in San Francisco in 1916 and was buried in Cypress Lawn Cemetery.
+Davis died after an appendicitis operation in San Francisco in 1916 and was buried in Cypress Lawn Cemetery (now Cypress Lawn Memorial Park) in Colma, California.